Developing the next generation of local government leaders

 Attracting, assessing and matching top graduates to your council follows a similar timetable each year.

-(If you are recruiting only local people via our ‘local route’ you may interview at this point.)
+(If you are recruiting only local candidates via our ‘local route’ you may interview at this point.)

 How can my council get involved?